-- Inlet Piston Valve Seals Test Attach the above test coupler to the test hydrant valve with the coupler of the small shutoff valve open to the bucket and open the hydrant valve by pulling the "T" handle of Option D or by applying 60 psi air pressure to the pilot port of Options E or J. Allow the hydrant valve and coupler to be bled of air.
+• Inlet Piston Valve Seals Test - Attach the above test coupler to the test hydrant valve with the coupler of the small shutoff valve open to the bucket and open the hydrant valve by pulling the "T" handle of Option D or by applying 60 psi air pressure to the pilot port of Options E or J. Allow the hydrant valve and coupler to be bled of air.
 Close the servicing valve of the test hydrant.
-Allow the leakage, if any, from the outlet to stabilize for about 30 seconds. then measure the leakage for at least 30 seconds.
-The amount of leakage caught in the 30 seconds should not exceed 250 cc.
-If it does, the hydrant valve should be tagged for removal and overhaul. - Pilot Valve & Servicing Valve Seals Test - Close the pilot valve (pull the lanyard on Option D or remove the air pressure from Options E, F or J) and open the servicing valve.
+Allow the leakage, if any, from the outlet to stabilize for about 30 seconds, then measure the leakage caught in the 30 seconds should not exceed 250 cc.
+If it does, the hydrant valve should be tagged for removal and overhaul.

+• Pilot Valve, Valve Stem Assembly on Option "X" & Servicing Valve Seals Test - Close the pilot valve (pull the lanyard on Option D, remove the air pressure from Options E, F or J) or on Option "X" do not connect the hydrant hose from the service cart and open the servicing valve.
 (The valve will remain in the closed position and the leakage rate under this condition should remain the same as in the test above, assuming the leakage measured was the result of faulty piston seals).
 Repeat the leakage test above.
-If the leakage is significantly greater than that noted in the first test (assuming that the leakage was well below the 500 cc/min. allowable), it is a good indication that the pilot valve seals are leaking and in need of overhaul.
-If the leakage rate is significantly lower, the first assumption that the majority of the leakage originally measured was through the piston seals was faulty and it could be an indication that the seals of the servicing valve are If the leakage rate remains approximately the same as in the first test, the pilot valve and servicing valve seals would appear to be performing well and that the original assumption (leakage past the piston) was correct.
-Disconnect the test coupler and close the pilot valve before completing the test.
+If the leakage is significantly greater than that noted in the first test (assuming that the leakage was well below the 500 cc/min. allowable), it is a good indication that the pilot valve seals or valve stem are leaking and in need of overhaul.
+If the leakage rate is significantly lower, the first assumption that the majority of the leakage originally measured was through the piston seals was faulty and it could be an indication that the seals of the servicing valve are faulty.
+If the leakage rate remains approximately the same as in the first test, the pilot valve and servicing valve seals would appear to be performing well and that the original assumption (leakage past the piston) was correct.